Blog Menu

 A chain rests on the ground beside a cluster of rocks.

-Autonomy, Pressure, and Relational Dynamics In relational systems, conflict is often attributed to differences in needs, communication styles, or attachment patterns.
+In relational systems, conflict is often attributed to differences in needs, communication styles, or attachment patterns.
 While these factors matter, many relational breakdowns are better explained by a less visible mechanism: leverage.
-Leverage refers to the position within a relationship that allows one person’s emotional pressure to influence the other’s behavior. […]
+Leverage refers to the position within a relationship that allows one person’s emotional pressure to influence the other’s behavior.
+Like a physical lever, its […]

 Trauma & Healing